No items found.

 History:

-Established a cultural performance group for the youth of Ngāti Pōneke who attended secondary colleges within the region of Wellington.
+In the early 90’s Maryanne Shedlock (Ngāti Pōneke Leader) established a cultural performance group for the youth of Ngāti Pōneke who attended secondary colleges within the region of Wellington.

 This was the origin of Kapa-Haka within Ngā Taiohi o Te Rāwhiti.